iTwin/itwinjs-core/docs/learning/tutorials/develop-web-viewer.md

 ### Setup
 - [Install necessary prerequisites]($docs/getting-started/development-prerequisites)
 - [Clone imodeljs-samples repo](https://github.com/imodeljs/imodeljs-samples)
 - Have access to a cloud hosted iModel.
-If you do not have access to one, [follow a create online iModel tutorial]($docs/learning/tutorials/index.md)
+If you do not have access to one, follow one of our tutorials to [create an online iModel]($docs/learning/tutorials/index.md)

 ### Build
 - Open the cloned repo in VS Code